-We are a Cayman Islands exempted company and substantially all of our assets are located outside of the United States.
-All of our current operations are conducted in China.
-In addition, all of our current directors and officers are nationals and residents of countries other than the United States.
+We are a Cayman Islands exempted company and substantially all of the assets are located outside of the United States.
+All of the current operations are conducted in China.
+In addition, except Steven Yuan Ning Sim, all of our current directors and executive officers are nationals or residents of China.
 Substantially all of the assets of these persons are located outside the United States.
 As a result, it may be difficult or impossible for you to bring an action against us or against these individuals in the United States in the event that you believe that your rights have been infringed under the U.S. federal securities laws or otherwise.
-Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of China may render you unable to enforce a judgment against our assets or the assets of our directors and officers.
+Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of China may render you unable to enforce a judgment against our assets or the assets of our directors and executive officers.